6. WORLD MUSIC

 Characteristics of Asian music:

-- Melody is the basic element with vibrato, glissando and microtones.
+- Melody is the basic element.

 - The predominant texture is heterophony.